tejajagadeep/movie-app/movie-backend/authentication-service/README.md

    - **Token Signing:** The token is signed using a secret key (in symmetric encryption) or a private key (in asymmetric encryption) to ensure its integrity and authenticity.

 4. **Response Handling:**
-   - **Successful Authentication:** If the credentials are valid, the service sends the JWT token back to the user as part of the response.
+   - **Successful Authentication:** If the credentials are valid, the service sends the JWT token back to the user as part of the movieResponse.
    - **Error Handling:** If the credentials are invalid, the service sends an error message indicating authentication failure.

 ### Detailed Workflow